phoenixframework/phoenix/docs/ecto.md

 * SQLite3
 * MongoDB

-Newly generated Phoenix projects include Ecto with the PostgreSQL adapter by default.
+Newly generated Phoenix projects include Ecto with the PostgreSQL adapter by default. (you can pass the `--no-ecto` flag to exlude this)

 For a thorough, general guide for Ecto, check out the [Ecto getting started guide](https://hexdocs.pm/ecto/getting-started.html).
 For an overview of all Ecto specific mix tasks for Phoenix, see the [mix tasks guide](mix_tasks.html#ecto-specific-mix-tasks).